 The handheld Game Boy Color version of the game, developed by Bit Managers, was released in North America (on July 27, 2000) and Europe (on September 8, 2000).
 Other than the same name and box art, it is not a direct adaptation of the main game and is instead a direct sequel to the Game Boy Color version of Turok: Rage Wars.
 Players reprise the role of Joshua as he again thwarts the plants of the Dinosoid legion "Amaranthine Accordance" (who is stealing human weaponry for use against the peaceful Dinosoid group known as the "Solidarity Order").

 The game has 23 weapons total (25 if including the deathmatch-exclusive Spear and Claws), with players receiving specific weapons based on their chosen character.
-In the Campaign Mode, players can upgrade most of their weapons to their character's special counterpart (which shares the same ammo pool).
+In the Campaign Mode, players can upgrade most of their weapons to their character's special counterpart.

 Unlike Turok 2: Seeds of Evil, all weapons work underwater and no weapons have alternate firing modes (although some have scope) or secondary ammo.